Find the right tools by using search terms and by selecting research areas and questions:Help

 Program for drawing chemical structures and reaction schemes.
 The web version is called ChemDraw JS.

 ChemDraw is a drawing tool for chemists and biologists to create molecules and reactions for use in laboratory reports, studies and publications and for querying chemical databases, now including SciFinder and Reaxys.
 ChemDraw features biopolymer tools, and conversion from and to various chemical strings such as SMILES and InChI.
 You can draw and view structures in 2D, or render in 3D.
 To download please register with your top-level domain e-mail: email@example.com

 A web application for interconverting chemical identifiers.

 A user friendly online application for conversion of chemical identifiers, including CAS, CHEBI, compound formulas, Human Metabolome Database HMDB, InChI, InChIKey, IUPAC name, KEGG, LipidMaps, PubChem CID+SID, SMILES and chemical synonym names.
 Batch convert services are supported, submitting multiple chemical identifiers of the same type and yielding a table of converted identifiers.
 The results can be viewed directly and/or downloaded in different formats including CSV, XLS, PDF and XML.
-The tool can also be queried directly using the GET method.
+The tool can also be queried directly using a REST API.